JU12000/3LittleBears/README.md

 then you're going to want to remove it from the recommendation system. putting `3LittleBearsIgnore` anywhere in the description of a playlist will stop it from being loaded on the site, and we promise to never talk about it behind it's back.

+### A Notation About Notations

+If you're the kind of person with a lot of playlists you might find that the app takes an unbearable long time to load.
+You can speed this up significantly by using the notations described above.
+Simply add Ignore Notations and Genre Notations to as many playlists as you can and it will significantly reduce the amount of work the app has to do to get everything ready for you.

+Anecdotally, during development I was able to reduce my load times from around 2 minutes, to just under 20 seconds by using a combination of notations, so this really can work wonders for you!

 ## So What Are You Doing With All My Data?